-Article II-Purpose
+Article II-Purpose Section 1

-The purpose of FBLA Collegiate is provide opportunities to for postsecondary students to develop business-related career competencies.
+The purpose of FBLA Collegiate is to provide opportunities for postsecondary students to develop business-related career competencies.
 FBLA Collegiate is an integral part of the instructional program and in addition, promotes a sense of civic personal responsibility.